TheM1ddleM1n/TheM1ddleM1n/README.md

 ## 📫 Contact Me (via github or codeberg - ee6-lang)

-Feel free to reach out if you're interested in collaborating or just want to connect!
+Feel free to reach out if you're interested in collaborating or just want to chat!

 ---